CoffeeAndCode/rubocop_coffeeandcode/README.md

 To release a new version, update the version number in `lib/rubocop_coffeeandcode/version.rb` and run `bin/release`, which will do the following:

-* run tests
+- run tests
-* run linters
+- run linters
-* create a git tag for the version
+- create a git tag for the version
-* push git commits and tags
+- push git commits and tags
-* push the `.gem` file to [rubygems.org][2]
+- push the `.gem` file to [rubygems.org][2]
-* create checksums of new version
+- create checksums of new version
-* create new git commit that adds new checksum files to the repo
+- create new git commit that adds new checksum files to the repo

+### Increasing Current Certificate Expiration

+Once a certificate expires, it can be re-signed to extend the expiration using the existing private key with:

+`gem cert --certificate ./certs/coffeeandcode.pem --days 365 --private-key ~/.ssh/gem-private_key.pem --re-sign`

 ## Contributing